 Katherine Brokaw researches and teaches Shakespearean performance, medieval and early modern drama, and eco-theatre.
 She is co-founder of Shakespeare in Yosemite and of the EarthShakes Alliance of ecologiclally-minded Shakespearean theatres around the world.
 She is an associate professor of Engilsh, and currently serves as chair of the Literatures, Languages, and Cultures Department at UC Merced.

 She is the author of Staging Harmony: Music and Religious Change in Late Medieval Early English Drama (Cornell University Press, 2016), which in 2018 won the David Bevington Award for best new book in early English drama studies.
 She has also published articles and reviews in Shakespeare Bulletin, Critical Survey, Comparative Drama, Literature Compass, and Pedagogy, and in several edited books.
 She is co-editor, with Jay Zysk, of Sacred and Secular Transactions in the Age of Shakespeare (Northwestern University Press, 2019), and the editor of the Arden Performance Edition of Macbeth (Bloomsbury, 2019).
-She is currently writing a monograph on Shakespeare in community performance, and several articles on Shakespeare as eco-theatre.
+She is currently writing a monograph on Shakespeare in community performance that is under advance contract with Palgrave Macmillan, and several articles on Shakespeare as eco-theatre.

 At UC Merced, she teaches medieval and early modern literature, Shakespeare, world drama, and children’s literature in the undergraduate English Program, and classes on theatre and community in English and the Interdisciplinary Humanities Graduate Program and SPARK GE program.